ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 To map a volume to a host from Volumes page, complete the following steps.

 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/sds), navigate to **SDS as a Service > Block storage > Volumes**.
-2. Locate the Volume **Name** and click the `options` icon at the end of the Host row to open a list of options.
+2. Locate the Volume **Name** and click the `options` icon at the end of the row to open a list of options.
 3. From the options menu, click **Map to host**.
 4. Select an existing **Host** from the list or you can **Create new host** to map to the volume.
     1. If you choose to create a new host, then enter the new **Host name**, **Host NQN** and click **Create host**.
 The new Host is added to the beginning of the list.